 Sanded plywood is the one that is sanded to make it appear beautiful, as the plywood is mainly used for shelves, panelling, cabinets and other projects where it is visible.

 Plywood panels are pre-cut plywood boards that are ready to use in DIY and a variety of other projects.

 Markerboard is a piece of plywood that has one side coated such that it can be written upon with dry erase markers.
-This type of plywood is mainly used for crafting and making study boards.
+This type is mainly used for crafting and making study boards.

 Types of Plywood Based on the Number of Plies

 As we mentioned before, plywood is made by combining the thin layers of veneer called plies.
 The higher number of plies results in a stronger and thicker plywood board.
-Based on the number of plies, plywood can have the following types:
+Based on the number of plies, it can have the following types:

 3-ply plywood is the one that has 3 plies of veneer combined with each other.
 It is not very thin or thick and is ideal for indoor uses like crafting and decoration.

 5-ply is a thicker and stronger type of plywood that involves the use of five plies to form a strong board.
 It is used both indoors and outdoors for furniture making and other purposes.

 Multi-ply is used for more load-sensitive purposes and has seven or more plies in it.
 It is very strong and thick and is mainly used for structuring, framing and similar purposes.

 Grades and ratings are the most commonly used factors for choosing the right plywood.
 Different grades are intended for different uses.